heri/studiozenkai/content/post/bots.md

 *The concept is different from bots decades ago*.
 Previously, "bots" could only process discrete cases.
 In the case of gender search, a programmer would write rules.
 "If height < 65 and weight < 150 pounds, then person is female".
 But what about a person who is tall and lightweight?
 Machine learning can cover the continuity of cases and even try guessing "out-of-bounds" cases.

-Mathematically, machine learning is at the core solving an equation and doing a series of matrix multiplications and transpositions.
-It is known by researchers in universities and proved useful in industry such as signal processing.
+Mathematically, machine learning is in essence solving an equation and doing a series of matrix multiplications and transpositions.
+It is known by researchers in universities and proved useful in industry such as signal processing or basic optical character recognition.
 However, it never had true commercial breakthrough.

+Until we had convolutional neural networks, also called deep learning.

 Convolutional neural networks, inspired by biological systems, puts multiple layers together and feeds forward data.
+A layer would process a sub-section of the data, send forward a tiny of information, and little by little, the system would get the bigger picture.
 The idea was interesting but not deemed practical initially due to extreme cost of computation.
-A traditional machine learning problem already needs fast computers, so how can you find a computer able to process 10, 12, or 30 layers?
-What changed was the use of graphic user cards, such as NVIDIA's, to get realistic training times.
-A gaming laptop with Torch or Caffee libraries can do successful image analysis, natural language analysis or beat go champions in the case of Google's AlphaGo.
+A traditional machine learning algorithm already needs fast computers, so how can you find a computer able to process 10, 12, or 30 layers?
+What changed mainly was the use of graphic user cards, such as NVIDIA's, to get realistic training times.
+A gaming laptop with Torch or caffe libraries can do successful image analysis, natural language processing or beat champions in the case of Google's AlphaGo.

 Crafting a successful a machine learning algorithm is not trivial.
-Convolutional neural networks, also called "Deep learning", is even more complex:
+Convolutional neural networks are even more complex:

-* It takes a PhD or at least a Master of sciences to craft an innovative machine learning algorithm, with prerequisites in computer science and statistics,
+* There are libraries like TensorFlow which makes the job easier but it still takes a PhD or at least a Master of sciences to craft an innovative algorithm, with prerequisites in computer science and statistics.

 * Natural Language Processing needs linguists.
 Don't forget good grammar!

 * You need diverse, extensive, and well annotated data in a field where user requests are repetitive.
 This is seldom the case.

 * It is impossible with current technology to process different requests, even with deep learning.
-For example, you cannot craft a bot good at flower delivery requests that would also program your music playlist.
+For example, you cannot craft a bot good at pizza delivery requests that would also program your music playlist.
 This is the main reason Facebook is opening its Messenger Platform so third-parties can develop expertise in niches.

 * Yet a machine learning project is not guaranteed success, even with significant time or financial investment.

-Machine Learning means a focus on "hard" science, and that's something I celebrate.
+Yet, machine Learning means a focus on "hard" science, and that's something I celebrate.
 It is also the promise of wider technology accessiblity.

 ## Business use case

-If a convolutional neural network can beat go world champions, you can imagine more practical cases.
+If a convolutional neural network can beat go world champions, you can imagine simple and practical cases.
 With enough training data and smart feature selection, you could have:

 > New customer: Hello.
 Can I see the dentist?